 If you’re a single woman who is ready to purchase a home and lay down roots, now may be the perfect time to start your search.
 Mortgage interest rates are still near historical lows, and the requirements to qualify for a mortgage solo are not as steep as you may think.

-This comprehensive guide will introduce you to home loans for single women and the best ways to get approved for a mortgage when you’re the only earner in your household.
+This comprehensive guide will introduce you to home loans for single women and some of the best ways to get approved for a mortgage when you’re the only earner in your household.
 Whether you’re finally ready to buy a home or still thinking it through, keep reading to learn more.

 - Pros and cons of purchasing a home on your own